FPGA-House-AG/BlackwireOverview/README.md

 Before we released [Blackwire](https://www.blackwire.online/) as open-source, a small team led by [Leon Woestenberg](https://www.linkedin.com/in/leonwoestenberg/) resolved the initial challenges and provided a proof-of-concept where 100 Gbit/s WireGuard connections could be established and maintained.
 Our estimate is 75% of the WireGuard protocol is implemented.
 A lot of agile documentation was written in a three year endeavour.
 This needs to be filtered out and converted (TODO).

+*During our initial open-sourcing efforts (2023), we expect same breaking changes to the GIT references while we might re-arrange some of the repositories.*

 # Overview

 WireGuard's Type 4 messages form the data path.
 The messages are encapsulated (tunneled) encrypted and authenticated IP packets, as well as inserted 0-length keep-alive packets.
 The data path in [Blackwire](https://www.blackwire.online/) is fully implemented by HDL RTL code to achieve 100 Gbit/s and beyond.

+- [SpinalCorundum](https://github.com/brightai-nl/SpinalCorundum) is our set of (generic) packet processing components operating in both [Corundum PCIe Ethernet framework from Alex Forencich](https://github.com/corundum/corundum) and [Blackwire](https://www.blackwire.online/) AXI Streaming formats.
+- [BlackwireSpinal](https://github.com/brightai-nl/BlackwireSpinal) are our [Blackwire](https://www.blackwire.online/) and [WireGuard](https://www.wireguard.com/) specific components.
+- [ChaCha20Poly1305](https://github.com/brightai-nl/ChaCha20Poly1305) is our high-performance ChaCha20 Poly1305 cryptography core.
+- [scalable-pipelined-lookup-fpga](https://github.com/brightai-nl/scalable-pipelined-lookup-fpga) is our high-performance dual-issue O(1) Internet address prefix lookup in AllowedIP lists.
+It builds upon a state-of-the art balanced tree based lookup algorithm.

-Other WireGuard messages form the session management, or control path.
+WireGuard's Types 1-3 messages form the session management, or control path.
 These are currently handled by a RISC-V core.
-The cryptography for session setup and renewal can be optionally accelerated either in software or HDL RTL, depending on the maximum number of required concurrent connections.
+The cryptography (mostly x25519) for session setup and renewal can be optionally accelerated either in software or HDL RTL, depending on the maximum number of required concurrent connections.
+Our first x25519 core is functional, but we found it resource heavy (over-performing and/but too big) and is currently being redesigned.
+We may release the high-performance core for other high-end applications.

+- [Finka](https://github.com/brightai-nl/Finka) is our top-level SoC with Ethernet AXI Streaming and AXI configuration interfaces (matching [Corundum](https://github.com/corundum/corundum)).
+- Our SoC software stack is currently being refactored for open-source release.

+- Additional repositories with smartNIC integration work and feature branches are currently subject to review for open-source release.
+(We cannot support this work as it requires specific lab setups.
+We rather would like the open-source community to integrate into a number of NIC stacks, etc. or would like the vendors to sponsor our integration work, as it is a side-effort to the actual [Blackwire](https://www.blackwire.online/) [WireGuard](https://www.wireguard.com/) IP core and requires extra resources on our end.)

 # Roadmap

 The existing work started with implementing the most risky, uncertain critical parts first.
 For example, the O(1) fixed-latency real-time lookup in [WireGuard](https://www.wireguard.com/)'s AllowedIP list.
-This complete existing work now can accept an incoming [WireGuard](https://www.wireguard.com/) session and renew it, providing 100 Gbit/s throughput.
+This complete existing work now can accept incoming [WireGuard](https://www.wireguard.com/) sessions and renew them, providing 100 Gbit/s total throughput.

 We see no risks to achieve 100% [WireGuard](https://www.wireguard.com/) compliance, most of the hard work has been done, we think (fingers crossed.)